jeffpar/mandelbot/README.md

 	{% include mandelbot.html id="mandelbot1" %}

-Examples of both "inline" and "predefined" Mandelbots can be found on the [demo page](/demos/two/INDEX.md) for [Two Mandelbots](http://mandelbot.net/demos/two/).
+Examples of both "inline" and "predefined" Mandelbots can be found on the [demo page](/demos/multiple/INDEX.md) for [Multiple Mandelbots](http://mandelbot.net/demos/multiple/).

 There are also per-page properties that affect all Mandelbots on a page.
 For example, setting *developer* to **true** at the top of the page (inside the Front Matter):